arpit20adlakha/arpit20adlakha/README.md

 <p align="center">Welcome to my page! </br> I'm Arpit, a Software Developer from <img src="https://www.flaticon.com/svg/static/icons/svg/330/330176.svg" width="13"/> <b>Bangalore, India</b>.</p>

 <p>
-    I am a problem solver and like to solve those problems by writing amazing software.
-I am always intrigued by the way software has influenced our lives in a matter of such a short time.  ¯\ (ツ) /¯
+    I like to think of myself as a problem solver.
+I write Software to solve problems.
+I am always intrigued by the way software has influenced our lives.  ¯\ (ツ) /¯

 I’m passionate about building tools to help people save time and do more with their lives.
 I am proficient in software development, computer science, competitive coding, good coding practices , designing scalable systems and much more.
+HLD, LLD , Data Structures and Algorithms are parts of my expertise.

 Currently I am working with Gojek, the biggest tech company in Indonesia solving problems for a user base of around 40 million active users.
 Previously I have worked with Groupon one of the world's largest ecommerce and Zscaler one of the best cloud based security provider in the world handling transactions of 1 trillion requests a day with latency as low as 20-30ms.
 I have secured job offers from Paytm, Amazon, Cleartax and Inmobi in the past.
 </p>